-Corporate income tax (CIT) applies to the worldwide income of companies which are resident in South Africa by way of incorporation under domestic law, and companies which are effectively managed in the Republic.
-CIT may also be levied on foreign companies which derive income from a South African source (subject to any applicable double taxation relief).
-Where a non-resident company operates through a branch or a permanent establishment within the Republic, it is subject to CIT on all income received from a South African source where this income is attributable to such branch or permanent establishment.
-The current rate of CIT is 28%.
+Corporate income tax (CIT) applies to the worldwide income of companies that are resident in South Africa by way of incorporation under domestic law, and companies which are effectively managed in the South Africa.
+Corporate income tax may also be levied on foreign companies which derive income from a South African source (subject to any applicable double taxation relief).
+Where a non-resident company operates through a branch or a permanent establishment within South Africa, it is subject to corporate income tax on all income received from a South African source where this income is attributable to such branch or permanent establishment.
+The current rate of corporate income tax is 27%.